snowplow/documentation/docs/getting-started-with-snowplow-bdp/cloud/index.md

 BDP Cloud differs from Snowplow BDP Enterprise in the following ways:

-- It is hosted by Snowplow, rather than deployed into your own cloud account
+- It is hosted by Snowplow rather than in your own cloud account, for teams seeking a turn-key managed solution
-- It is more limited in terms of the functionality it provides
 - It has an event cap of up to 80m events per month
-- You can load your data to your self-hosted Snowflake or Databricks destination (more destinations coming soon)
+- You can load your data to your self-hosted Snowflake, Redshift, or Databricks

 For more details, see our [feature comparison page](/docs/feature-comparison/index.md).